ENSTA-U2IS-AI/.github/profile/README.md

 Welcome to the GitHub page of [U2IS](http://u2is.ensta-paris.fr/?lang=en), the computer science 💻 and robotics 🤖 laboratory of [ENSTA Paris](https://www.ensta-paris.fr/en)!

-This GitHub organization includes codes and resources mostly centered on the various aspects of vision, uncertainty, and deep learning.
+This GitHub organization includes codes and resources mostly centered on vision, uncertainty, and deep learning.

 Don't hesitate to reach out and follow if you are interested!